 The next day, on the orders of the emperor, they burned out Lazarus’ eyes with hot iron and sent him back to his native land.
 The divine Augustus did not dare put him to death.

 Lazarus returned to the desert, and the desert greeted him with the whistling breath of the wind and the heat of the burning sun.
-Again he sat on a stone, lifting upwards his disheveled, wild beard, and, in place of his eyes, two black holes peered horribly and blankly at the sun.
+Again he sat on a rock, raising upwards his disheveled, wild beard, and, in place of his eyes, two black holes peered horribly and blankly at the sun.
 In the distance, the holy city stirred and bustled, but nearby it was deserted and mute: nobody came near the place where the miraculously resurrected lived out his days, and by this time the neighbors have long abandoned their houses.
-His cursed knowledge, pushed back into the depths of his scull by the hot iron, lurked there as if in ambush; and just as an ambush, with a thousand invisible eyes it burrowed into man—and by now nobody dared to even peek upon Lazarus.
+His cursed knowledge, pushed back into the depths of his skull by the hot iron, lurked there as if in ambush; and just like an ambush it burrowed into man with a thousand invisible eyes—and by now nobody dared to even take a peek at Lazarus.

 And in the evening, when the sun, reddening and growing, descended towards the horizon, the blind Lazarus slowly moved after it.
 He bumped into rocks and fell, fat and weak, then slowly rose and kept going; and before the sunset’s red canopy his black torso and outstretched hands bore a terrible resemblance to a cross.

 It happened that one day he went out and never returned.
 Thus, it seems, ended the second life of Lazarus, who for three days remained under the mysterious dominion of death and was miraculously resurrected.